mauratee/pokemon-js-site/README.md

 # To Run Tests

-Instead of starting the server (step #6, above) run the command `python3 server.py jstest`.
+Instead of starting the server (step #6, above) run the command `python3 server.py jstest`, navigate to the address listed in the terminal, likely [http://localhost:5000/](http://localhost:5000/) and scroll to the bottom of the page to view the Jasmine tests.